 Trying To Feel ‘Good Enough’

 Any kid with a difficult past is vulnerable to feeling not good enough.
 It comes with the territory, especially when there’s been early rejection or abandonment.
 Ray’s a foster kid.
 He works hard to fight these worries, trying his best to get the approval he needs and craves.
 Yet, he’s also an easy target for exploitation by seductive promises.
-And, Alex and Lefty’s criticism links up with his fears of failure and most probably, more rejection.
+And, Alex and Lefty’s criticism links up with his fears of failure and most probably, more rejection in The Young Fighter.

 Understandably, Ray’s fears make it difficult to stand up for what he wants.
 He can’t easily fight Alex and Lefty’s interferences with having Helen in Brooklyn in the new apartment he just rented: “Bringing Helen down with the baby, it’s well and good.
 You’d all be together.
 It’s a wonderful thing.
 But … it also gives you a big obligation.”